 After determining the uses that are physically possible and legally permissible, an appraiser considers the uses that are likely to produce an adequate return on investment.
 All uses that yield a positive return are financially feasible.
 Feasibility is tested through a cost/benefit analysis or through direct market observation.
-Based on the recent similar sales and listings, and surrounding use of developed sites, it appears that owner occupied residential use is both feasible and maximally productive.
-There is increasing demand and an oversupply of available residential homesites.
-The use that indicates financial feasibility is single family residential development based on current use of similar properties in the area.
+Based on the recent similar sales and listings, and surrounding use of developed sites, it appears that owner occupied dry camp RV site is both feasible and maximally productive in this recreational area.
+The use that indicates financial feasibility is dry camp RV site based on current use of similar properties in the area that cannot be developed with a septic system.